mbforbes/website-3/posts/garage/image-transition-test-page.md

 Recently, I thought about drawing the maps in layers, then fading between them.
 Here are some interesting bits:

 - I started by giving the images all `position: absolute` to layer them on top of each other.
 But this leads to problems because the parent container doesn't know their size, so they cover up content below them.
-I found and used a great [CSS Grid hack](https://stackoverflow.com/a/63711983) position them instead.
+I found and used a great [CSS Grid hack](https://stackoverflow.com/a/63711983) to position them instead.

 - I first implemented the transitions by having one image go from opacity 0 &rarr; 1, and the other from 1 &rarr; 0.
-But oddly, there was a middle period where their opacities summed to &lt; 1, and the image would partially fade.
+But oddly, this produced a middle period where their opacities summed to &lt; 1, and the image would partially fade.
 I started hacking around this by offsetting the 1 &rarr; 0 transition, but realized a better solution.
 Since I was already using a different `z-index` per image, I just let the one on top fade in over the one below it, keeping the one beneath at opacity 1.

 - I want my site to be as functional as possible without JavaScript turned on.
-If the script isn't included, the HTML and CSS are setup to just display the most complete map.
+If the script isn't included, the HTML and CSS are setup to just display the most complete map (it's placed as the top-most z-order image).

 <script src="/assets/garage/image-transition-test-page/image-transition.js" defer>
 </script>